-Approximately 75% of interviewees who had employees answered no to this question, indicating that the workforce was their greatest challenge.
+Approximately 75% of interviewees who had employees answered no to this question, indicating that recruiting and retaining qualified workers was their greatest challenge.
 Some cited their business's inability to compete with larger metro-areas like the Triangle, Triad, or Charlotte, where workers can earn higher wages and often receive better incentives and benefits.
 Manufacturing companies cited difficulty finding qualified workers, employee turnover, and the high wages that employees currently expect.
 One business leader stated that wages have increased 80-90% in just the last 5 years.
+One business owner said, "It takes 4-5 years to develop a good employee, but nobody wants to stay around that long."
+The same person mentioned that their problem is not getting qualified workers, but getting any workers.
+The person stated, "I don't know if our community college is graduating any employees that plan to work in manufacturing."
+Another business leader asked, "whatever happened to on-the-job training, where the state or community colleges would pay half of workers' wages so businesses could train them?
+We need to bring that back because it worked."
+Several businesses mentioned that they were investing in technology and automation because they lack an adequate workforce.
 Two businesses praised their local community college for workforce assistance.